emanuelcruzrodrigues/RolesAPI/README.md

 - id: Numeric identifier from Role.
 Is automatically assigned by the API.
 - name: Name of the role.
 Mandatory to be filled.

-The RESTful service "/roles" was implemented based on the level 2 the Richadson maturity model, having the following methods:
+The RESTful service "/roles" is implemented based on the level 2 the Richadson maturity model, having the following methods:

 | HTTP Verb| Address | Description |
 | --------- | -------- | --------- |